 drive-bysin a manner that is still customer service oriented yet doesn't pull you away from something else more important at the moment

 - Keep meetings to a reasonable minimum.
-Don't have meetings for the sake of having meetings; have a clear objective for what needs to be accomplished, otherwise, it can be an expensive group gathering that may not add value or move the needled toward your end-goal.
+Don't have meetings for the sake of having meetings; have a clear objective for what needs to be accomplished, otherwise, it can be an expensive group gathering that may not add value or move the needle toward your end-goal.

-With all that said, be accommodating, or flexible as
+- Be accommodating, or flexible as